micmejia/bible-dump/NKJV/Psalms/Ps 8.md

 O Lord, our Lord, How excellent _is_ Your name in all the earth, Who have set Your glory above the heavens!

 ###### 2
-Out of the mouth of babes and nursing infants You have [^b]ordained strength, Because of Your enemies, That You may silence the enemy and the avenger.
+Out of the mouth of babes and nursing infants You have ordained strength, Because of Your enemies, That You may silence the enemy and the avenger.

 ###### 3
 When I consider Your heavens, the work of Your fingers, The moon and the stars, which You have ordained,

 ###### 4
-What is man that You are mindful of him, And the son of man that You visit[^c] him?
+What is man that You are mindful of him, And the son of man that You visit him?

 ###### 5
-For You have made him a little lower than [^d]the angels, And You have crowned him with glory and honor.
+For You have made him a little lower than the angels, And You have crowned him with glory and honor.

 ###### 6
 You have made him to have dominion over the works of Your hands; You have put all _things_ under his feet,